jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 The general idea is this

+    * Start with the maze's starting ``Cell`` and push it on the stack

         * Look at the top cell of the stack
         * If it's the end, we're done
         * If it's not, find an unvisited valid neighbour and push it on the stack

+            * When looking for a valid neighbour, consider looking in a clockwise manner starting at 12 o'clock

         * If there are no valid neighbours, we're at a dead end --- we must backtrack
         * Repeat

-Naturally, you will want to start with the maze's starting ``Cell``.

 When the method finishes, it must return a ``Set`` of ``Cell`` objects (``Set<Cell>``) containing the ``Cell`` objects in the solution.